 In practice, tracking accounts through the new waterfall framework could look like this: a company identifies 1,000 businesses that meet its ideal customer profile and sets an objective of closing 100 deals.
 Marketing can upload relevant professional titles for people in the buying groups at those companies into the CRM, so they know who the buying group is ahead of time.

 For target accounts that are current customers, marketing can create campaigns to upsell and cross-sell to those accounts, and for accounts that are not current customers, marketing can launch campaigns to acquire those accounts, using the B2B Revenue Waterfall as a framework to track activities through each stage and working with sales to make sure the effort is on track toward goals.
 In this scenario, marketing can reverse-engineer the waterfall, using the sales close rate to determine how many accounts the marketing team needs to activate so the sales team can reach its revenue objectives.

 With all the data inside the CRM and performance measurement tools that generate insights into account activation and subsequent progress through the funnel, sales and marketing are finally on the same page, and they’re speaking the same language, focused on accounts instead of individuals.
 This alignment can create even greater process efficiency because everyone understands their role, with marketing focused on their most important priority: activating accounts to drive revenue.

-Learn how to measure and engage key accounts, and identify top intent providers to enhance your ABM strategy.
+Explore the benefits of ABM, learn how to measure and engage key accounts, and identify top intent providers to enhance your ABM strategy